EECS 587, Parallel Computing

 It is almost impossible to buy a computer that isn't parallel.

-Even an iPhone has 2 cores.
+Even an Apple watch has 2 cores.
 Some graphics processing chips (GPUs) have 128 specialized compute cores,

 and some supercomputers incorporate these chips (though the chips